Hunca/345/README.md

 Pressing the stop button on the Xcode project window.
 ```
 ---
-### Testing:
+## Testing:

+Our code base is currently too small for any automated testing to be implemented.

 ---

-Our code base is currently too small for any automated testing.

----
-### Coding Style:
+## Coding Style:
----

 We will be coding our program following the K & R standard layout.
 ```